Preparing to Teach a Climate EarthLabs Module

 - refining their conceptual model of the relationship between climate and the Cryosphere (Biosphere, Carbon Cycle)

 Each of the three Climate Literacy modules has a set of clearly defined objectives.
 You'll find them on the Educator web site as well as on the Student web site for each module.
 There are also four major themes that cut across all three modules, themes that appear in different contexts in each of the modules, and that are essential to the development of climate literacy.
-For more information about each theme, click on the links below:
+They are described below.

 1. The Earth System